-She says that if you have something that you hate about the book you can say that too (didn't mention that the author would jump to justify her book stating others' opinion) Never mind.
+She says that if you have something that you hate about the book you can say that too (didn’t mention that the author would jump to justify her book by stating others’ opinions) Never mind.

 According to her, some reviewers give negative reviews just because the protagonist didn’t act according to their wishes.
 And this happens because the book is exceptionally written.
 Like seriously?
 Isn’t it applicable the other way around too?
 Some people like the book because the protagonist acted how they wanted them to and not because of the finesse of their author’s craft?